chatwork/assume-role-operator/README.md

 # Getting Started

-## kube-aws controller name strict
+## kube-aws controller role name strict

 kube-aws(>= 0.11.1) has strict mode for role name that fixes the role name of the controller.
 You need to use this mode.